 Just a couple of years ago, Hostinger was a hidden gem of web hosting only a few knew about.
 Now, it’s a major player stealing attention from other industry sharks by offering unbeatable prices, solid performance, and a convenient user interface.
 Well, that’s what all Hostinger reviews are raving about, anyway.

 To become as visible as Hostinger in a competitive market such as web hosting, you have to be good.
 Or just very very loud.

 I think Hostinger is both.

 First of all, it offers the cheapest prices in the industry.
-Hosting for less than $1 without a special occasion?
+Hosting for just around $1 without a special occasion?
 Well, there’s nothing cheaper unless you’re looking for free stuff.
 That’s loud.

-Second of all, features offered by Hostinger are no less extensive than its competitors.
+Second of all, features offered by Hostinger web hosting plans are no less extensive than its competitors.

 And finally, performance scores can compete with the top dogs of the industry.

 This might sound too good to be true, but I have some solid facts to prove it all.
 You see, for this Hostinger review, I ran extensive tests.
 They cover ease of use, performance, security, and customer support.
 And of course, I did a detailed pricing analysis before purchasing.
 If you’re in a rush, you can also jump straight to the conclusion.